Louise Post: Personal life

 Post and bandmate Nina Gordon were very close friends for much of Veruca Salt's early years.
 By the late 1990s, the personal disagreements between the two increased, resulting in Gordon's departure from the band.
 Veruca Salt's 2000 album, Resolver, the first one released without Gordon, contains lyrics that have been interpreted as "hostile" toward her, but the two never publicly explained their falling out.
 In 2003, Post said the two had reconciled and were friends, but "not at the same intensity".
 In October 2006, Post complimented Gordon's solo career.
 In 2013, it was announced that Gordon had returned to Veruca Salt, with Post calling her "my best friend".

 In the late 1990s, Post was in a relationship with Foo Fighters leader and former Nirvana drummer Dave Grohl.
 Grohl has said that the Foo Fighters song "Everlong" (on which Post sang backing vocals, recorded over a telephone line from Chicago to Los Angeles) is about Post.
-After they broke up, Post, during an inebriated performance in Australia in 1997, said Grohl had cheated on her with Winona Ryder.
-In 2006, Post said: "It was a private relationship, but it got so much publicity.
-I didn't mean for it to happen.
-We are friendly now."

 Post began dating The Brontosaur's frontman, Tony Parks, in 2001.
 The couple married on March 30, 2008, in Las Vegas and have one child, born in 2010.

 In October 2017, Post was one of 38 women who publicly accused film director James Toback of sexual harassment.
 That number later grew to nearly 400.